 Compound Annual Growth Rate

-CAGR stands for compound annual growth rate, a single annual rate that captures the compounded growth of an investment or loan over multiple years.
+Compound annual growth rate (CAGR) is a single annual rate that captures the compounded growth of an investment or loan over multiple years.
 Given an investment’s value at time 0 called the present value, its value at certain future date called the future value and the time duration between the two values, we can calculate CAGR.

 Investments, revenues, expenses, etc. grow at different rates in different periods, which makes comparison between them difficult.
 CAGR, being a standardized measure of annual compound growth regardless of the time duration, reflects the cumulative effect of multiple periods and enables us to make comparisons.